marunpeng93/tas/README.md

-## APIs and Instructions
+## APIs

 Tas provides a small amount of APIs and instructions to control the flow, and they are simple and easy to use, so you can focus on the code itself without wasting time on mastering Tas.

-The following example is based on Node.js and the same applies to the Web / RequireJS.
+### For Node.js

-### Pass The Data
+Pass The Data

 | Usage              | Functions                                | Example                                  |
 | ------------------ | ---------------------------------------- | ---------------------------------------- |